CompositionalIT/farmer/content/quickstarts/quickstart-1.md

 }
 ```

-> You should pick something unique for the `name`.
-It must be **unique across Azure** i.e. someone else can't have another web app with the same name!

 Create an ARM template deployment object, before setting the location for the overall resource group and adding the web app into it.

 ```fsharp
 let deployment = arm {
     location Locations.NorthEurope